Open Source — Apache-2.0

 npm install -g @originaryx/agent-auditor

-# inspect a receipt file
+# inspect a signed record file

-agent-auditor inspect ./receipt.jws
+agent-auditor inspect ./record.jws

 # verify the signature

-agent-auditor verify ./receipt.jws --key ./public-key.bin
+agent-auditor verify ./record.jws --key ./public-key.bin

 # inspect a dispute bundle